 - Make sure that the person understands what they have been told

-- If appropriate follow the notification to the Ministry of Education policy
+- If appropriate follow the Notification to the Ministry of Education policy or contact them directly.

 To ensure that Childsplay Homebased Education Service staff and Educators are aware of our Disciplinary policy and the procedures involved.